Back to Colorado

 What This Bill Does

-• Emergency medical care providers and those performing any function related to medical care.
+• The bill expands the definition of "emergency medical care provider" for the purposes of assault offenses to include providers who are performing any function related to medical care.

 Limits and Unknowns